ethanumn/oncophylo/README.md

 pip install .
 ```

 To automatically install additional tools, see the scripts/ directory.
-Any tool that depends on an external binary expects the executable to be placed in the bin/ directory.
+Any tool that depends on an external binary expects the executable to be placed in the oncophylo/bin directory.
 If the directory does not already exist, you can create it with:

 ```
-mkdir -p bin
+mkdir -p oncophylo/bin
 ```

+Ensure that the bin folder is at the same directory level as /ul, /tl, etc.

+If you are having trouble install a binary, check scripts/install_dependencies.sh to see how tools would automatically be installed.

 ## Intended Use